360-info/.github/profile/README.md

 ## 360info is an open access global information agency that tackles the world’s biggest challenges and offers practical solutions.

+> [!important]
+>
+> Thie 360-info GitHub organization is currently archived for an indefinite period.
+Users should expect repositories won't be maintained and that live datasets will no longer update unless this status changes.
+You are still welcome to reuse existing published code, data and graphics under the [Creative Commons Attribution](https://creativecommons.org/licenses/by/4.0/deed.en) licence, unless another licence is listed on the repository.

 We publish **research-driven, solutions-focused, and ready-to-use content** and deliver it to republishers **without charge, under Creative Commons.** By partnering with hundreds of publishers looking to add in-depth context and more diverse voices to their news journalism, we better inform readers worldwide.

 ![image](https://user-images.githubusercontent.com/6520659/158499127-38260d62-cb39-4a70-80e7-6e2f1862d88d.png)